THE STATE OF MARKETING IS CONSTANTLY CHANGING, AND NO ONE KNOWS THIS BETTER THAN NATALIE TRUONG, CMO ASIA & HEAD OF B2B MARKETING, PACIFIC AT MERCER.

 Not much, as I’m zapped from the day!
 Mercer is a global company – so there’s always a time zone that’s awake.

 If something were to keep me awake at night, it would be whether I’d left anything on the table from the day.
 For example, did I support my team enough?
 Did I help to create more passionate, creative marketers today?
 Did we help clients solve any business problems?
 Did we create marketing that people admire?
 And so on …

 So – are you feeling inspired to take your marketing to the next level?
 Good news!
-You can hear more from Natalie in an upcoming webinar where she discusses how marketing and sales teams can better align to share the same objectives and KPIs, and how to work together on mutually agreed lead management and scoring process.
+You can hear more from Natalie in last week’s webinar where she discusses how marketing and sales teams can better align to share the same objectives and KPIs, and how to work together on mutually agreed lead management and scoring process.